-- (a) Plasma membrane is selectively permeable in nature means, it allows or permits the entry and exit of some materials in and out of the cell. - (b) Cell membrane is also called as plasma membrane or plasma lemma. - (c) It is the limiting boundary of each cell which separates the cytoplasm from its surroundings. - (d) It is found in both plant as well as animal cells. - (e) It is the outermost covering of a cell in case of animals and lies below the cell wall in case of plants. - (f) It is made up of proteins and lipids where proteins are sandwiched between bilayer of lipids. - (g) Singer and Nicholson gave the fluid mosaic model of plasma membrane. - (h) It is flexible and can be folded, broken and reunited.
+- (a) Plasma membrane is selectively permeable in nature, means it allows or permits the entry and exit of some materials in and out of the cell. - (b) Cell membrane is also called plasma membrane or plasma lemma. - (c) It is the limiting boundary of each cell which separates cytoplasm from its surroundings. - (d) It is found in both plant as well as animal cells. - (e) It is the outermost covering of a cell in case of animals and lies below the cell wall in case of plants. - (f) As per the liquid model of plasma membrane.
+It is made up of proteins and lipids where proteins are sandwiched between bilayer of lipids. - (g) Singer and Nicholson gave the fluid mosaic model or liquid bilayer model of plasma membrane. - (h) It is flexible and can be folded, broken and reunited.